hermangroup/docs/merchants/getting-started.rst

 -------------------------

-`Anypay.global <http://anypay.global>`_ allows you to quickly start accepting point-of-sale payments in Dash at a physical store.
+`Anypay.global <http://anypay.global>`_ allows you to quickly start accepting point-of-sale payments in Historia at a physical store.
 The service functions as a simple website that you load on any internet- connected and touch-enabled device, such as a smartphone or tablet.

 Begin by registering an account with Anypay.
 You will be asked to specify an email address and password.
-Once you are signed in, you must add a Dash payment withdrawal address.
+Once you are signed in, you must add a Historia payment withdrawal address.

 .. image:: img/anypay-register.png
    :width: 200px